in-jun/blog/content/posts/maximizing-productivity-with-i3wm/index.en.md

 -   **$mod + r**: Resize mode
 -   **$mod + space**: Toggle between tiling and floating mode

 Unlike vim, i3wm uses jkl; as directional keys.
 This can be changed to the hjkl style in the configuration file if needed.
-Personally, I found using jkl; as directional keys more convenient.
+Personally, I found using hjkl as directional keys more convenient.

 ### Workspace Management